 Professional Development courses may be provided by a University, Research Council, Vitae or other organisations.
 Students are encouraged to take these opportunities with their supervisor’s agreement.

-Credit should be requested as per the procedures below.
+Credit should be requested via this online form, following the guidance below.
 The Non-SUPA course credit flow chart (PDF) is a good first step when considering a non-SUPA course for credit.
-All non-SUPA courses and marks will be reviewed by the GSC.
+All non-SUPA courses and marks will be reviewed by the SUPA Graduate School Coordinators and GSC.

 Professional Development courses